Welcome to the official website of the Swiss Transplantation Society

 This mission is currently accomplished by conducting annual scientific meetings and by supporting educative and scientific activities from their members.
-The next meeting will take place in the CONGRESS HOTEL SEEPARK in THUN on the 27th & 28th of January 2017.
+The next 2 days meeting will take place in the CONGRESS HOTEL SEEPARK in THUN on Thursday 25th & Friday 26th of January 2018.
 Planning has commenced and details will be soon available here.
 STS distributes three awards each year on the occasion of its annual Congress, thanks to the support of the Swiss Transplant Foundation and of pharmaceutical companies.
 These awards reward the authors of the best publications by surgeons, physicians and scientists in the fields of transplantation and organ donation.

 STS is moving forward in playing a major role in its field in the development of transplantation in Switzerland, and must serve as a friendly and efficient platform to share ideas, scientific information, studies, and hopefully trainees.
 Friendship and a desire to learn from each other in an interdisciplinary manner should be the sole spirit in our association.
 Let's give STS a new impulse.